ellcom/InterfaceBuilderLab/Interface Builder.md

 ### Size Class Variation

-In some cases constraints may differ between size classes, for example in landscape a constraint may not be needed or should differ from than in landscape.
+In some cases constraints may differ between size classes, for example in landscape a constraint may not be needed or should differ from than in portrait.

 In this example, we shall work with the last task.
-In Portrait the height should be equal to half, however in Landscape the height should be equal.
+In portrait the height should be equal to half, however in landscape the height should be equal.

 This can be achieved by adding a size class variation to the Equal Height Constraint.
-In the left side toolbar click on the `GreenView.height = 0.5 × Safe Area.height` constraint, in the right side drawer under the Attribute inspector the constraint is *Installed*, unticking this option uninstalls the constraint.
-To the left side is a `+` button, Clicking on the button brings up the option to add a Variation based on the height, width and Gamut.
-Selecting Width: Any, Height: Regular will introduce a variation.
+In the left side editor drawer click on the `GreenView.height = 0.5 × Safe Area.height` constraint, in the right side drawer under the Attribute inspector notice that the constraint is *Installed*, unticking this option uninstalls the constraint.
+To the left is a `+` button, clicking on the button brings up the option to add a Variation based on the height, width and Gamut.
+Selecting Width: Any, Height: Regular will introduce the variation we need.